The Best Insurance for Electricians & Electrical Contractors

 In addition to a strong BOP offering, State Farm provides commercial auto insurance, umbrella liability, workers’ comp, surety bonds, employment practices liability, and professional liability.
 This makes State Farm’s set of coverage options nearly comprehensive for any need your electrical business may have.
 The umbrella liability coverage can easily be added in $1 million increments to help offer greater protection.

-Customers cannot obtain quotes online and instead must call a local agent to learn more about costs from State Farm.
-While this does make the shopping experience less convenient, shoppers can receive guidance from an agent on the variety of coverages available, along with potential discounts policyholders may be eligible for.
+While State Farm now offers online quotes for many small businesses in select states, many customers will still need to call a local agent to learn more about costs and specific coverage options.
+While this can make the shopping experience less convenient, shoppers receive personalized guidance from an agent on the variety of coverages and potential discounts available.

 Between its well-designed insurance products, strong company reputation, and excellent financial strength, State Farm checks all the boxes you’d want when obtaining insurance as an electrician or electrical contractor.
 Whether you just want a BOP to cover your most common risks or need more specialized coverage as you take on bigger and more complicated jobs, State Farm has appropriate policies available.
 This makes State Farm our pick as Best Electrician Insurance Overall.

-NEXT Insurance is a newer insurance company that promises to simplify the insurance buying process for small business owners.
-With solid discounts and packages tailored specifically for the needs that electrical contractors face, NEXT Insurance is a great all-purpose insurance option for electrician businesses.
+ERGO Next (formerly NEXT Insurance) is a digital insurance provider that simplifies the insurance buying process for small business owners.
+With solid discounts and packages tailored specifically for the needs that electrical contractors face, ERGO Next is a great all-purpose insurance option for electrician businesses.

 Pros